 5. Lenin - 1918 (attacker subdued using empty hands)

-7. Benito Mussolini, Leader of Fascist Italy - April 1926 (attacker subdued with empty hands)
+7. Benito Mussolini, Leader of Fascist Italy - April 1926 (attacker subdued by using empty hands)

 8. Benito Mussolini, Leader of Fascist Italy - May 1926 (attacker subdued using empty hands)